xhayper/InscryptionExampleMod/README.md

 # Getting Started

-- Edit `InscryptionExampleMod.csproj` and rename the file to anything you want (Keep the `csproj` extenstion)
+- Edit everything with the word `InscryptionExampleMod` to anything you want.
 - Run `dotnet restore`
 - Start making your mod!